GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 [Deprecation](https://gatographql.com/extensions/deprecation): Evolve the GraphQL schema by deprecating fields, and explaining how to replace them, through a user interface.

+[HTTP Client](https://gatographql.com/extensions/http-client): Connect to and interact with external services via their APIs.

 [Internal GraphQL Server](https://gatographql.com/extensions/internal-graphql-server): Execute GraphQL queries directly within your application, using PHP code.

 [Multiple Query Execution](https://gatographql.com/extensions/multiple-query-execution): Combine multiple queries into a single query, sharing state across them and executing them in the requested order.